 Are you a publisher trying to monetize Instagram?
 Keep reading.

 We live in funny times.
 Thinking back to ten years ago, who would have ever thought that a platform like Instagram would even exist, let alone completely transform marketing and consumer behavior.
-Every business sector finds itself affected by the 'Gram, and it's an increasingly important tool for the world of publishing.
+Every business sector finds itself affected by Instagram, and it's an increasingly important tool for the world of publishing.
 "Instagram is a different beast for everyone," explains Mariana Rittenhouse, our senior director of brand strategy, "but for publishers specifically, because they sit at a the intersection of being both an influencer and being a brand."

 She gave a talk about how publishers can monetize Instagram at Digiday's Content & Commerce conference in New York City last week, and the learnings were so valuable that we figured we would recap them for those of you who weren't able to make it.